cihga39871/Pipelines.jl/docs/src/command_dependency.md

 ### An Example

+We use the same example in Command Program page.

-We use `samtools` and `bowtie2` as dependencies when building a mapping program.
+Adding `samtools` and `bowtie2` as the dependencies of the bowtie2 mapping program:

 ```julia
 SAMTOOLS = CmdDependency(